Home > About Licensing > Briefs > Windows Multiuser

 Programs such as the Microsoft Office System suite and/or individual Microsoft Office suite components require individual licenses for each device on which they are used, whether they are running locally on the device or remotely on a shared server operating system.

-This brief replaces a previous version published in September 2012.
-It has been updated to reflect currently product versions.
+This brief replaces a previous version published in November 2013.
+It has been updated to reflect licensing changes in Windows Enterprise.